Muda, Mura, Muri

-Three terms often used together in the Toyota Production System (and called the Three Ms) that collectively describe wasteful practices to be eliminated.
+Muda, Mura, and Muri are terms often used together in the Toyota Production System (and called the Three Ms) that collectively describe wasteful practices to be eliminated.

 Any activity that consumes resources without creating value for the customer.
 Within this general category it is useful to distinguish between type one muda, consisting of activities that cannot be eliminated immediately, and type two muda, consisting of activities that can be eliminated quickly through kaizen.